dudhwalekaran/mkdocs/docs/index.md

             items[j], items[j + 1] = items[j + 1], items [j]
 ```

-This is the PSLAB Education Content site!
+This is the education site of the pslab